PSCLab-ASU/Systolic-CNN/README.md

 The performance of Alexnet, Resnet-50 has been measured by the proposed CNN kernel on Intel Arria 10 GX1150 FPGA.

 # How to use
-To use the data first pre-trained weights are need to be downloaded from the Pre-trained weight used for alexnet_weights can be downloaded from https://www.dropbox.com/s/usi9bhlvb9cqt9n/alexnet_weights.tar?dl=0
+To use the data first pre-trained weights are need to be downloaded to the local directory.
+Pre-trained weight used for alexnet_weights can be downloaded from https://www.dropbox.com/s/usi9bhlvb9cqt9n/alexnet_weights.tar?dl=0

 Kernel Design parameters